joafc96/place_picker_google/README.md

 ### Packages Used

-Below are the information about these packages.
+Below are the information about the packages used.

 PACKAGE | INFO
 ---|---